adierking/unplug/docs/tour.md

-# A Tour of Unplug 0.4
+# A Quick Tour of Unplug

-Unplug 0.4 is a pretty big change from 0.3.
-There is a new "project" paradigm for managing ISOs and all of the commands have been reworked.
-This guide gives you an overview of all of Unplug's major features so that you can get up to speed quickly.
+This guide gives you an overview of all of Unplug's major features so that you can quickly figure out what you want to do.

 ## Table of Contents